 Outside of an academic setting, if someone asked you to design a "course," you'd first need to ask them some questions: where should it start? where should it go? will it be used primarily by swimmers, cyclists, or runners?
-That is, you'd need to imagine the course as something built within a broader context, and designed to help a specific group of users achieve certain goals.
+That is, you'd need to imagine the course as something situated within a broader landscape, and designed to help a specific group of users reach a certain destination.
 Within academic settings, by contrast, we often fail to think of course design in these terms.
-Instead, we focus on how we're going to distribute some mass of content across a semester-length arc, organizing it along common-sense axes such as chronology, geography, and theme, and punctuating it with problem sets, midterms, papers, or creative projects.
+Instead, we focus on how we're going to distribute some mass of content across a semester-length arc, organizing it along common-sense axes such as chronology, geography, or theme, and punctuating it with problem sets, midterms, papers, or creative projects.
 In this way, often we end up with syllabi that are doing more justice to the topics of our courses and the vicissitudes of the academic calendar than we are to the needs of our students.

 To be sure, when all is said and done and the semester is underway, these organizational features will be evident in almost any course.
 But in a well-designed course they are surface features, rather the than organizing principles themselves.
 These principles—the ones that help us decide what we assign, how we teach it, how we assess it, and in what order—only emerge when we step back and ask ourselves: what sorts of students is this class aiming to attract?
 Where am I trying to take them?
 How will I get them there?
 How will I know whether they've arrived?

 Rather than starting with the content or the "means" (lectures, textbooks, problem sets, exams), Backward Design begins at the end by asking "What should students learn in this course?" and " What should they know or be able to do by the end?"
 Within the framework of Backward Design, the student's assimilation of content—often thought of as an end in itself—gets rethought as a means to higher-order goals, e.g., applying content learned in the course through practice and recognizing the transferability of skills learned in the course to contexts beyond it.